The Appalachian Mountains

 to develop a hiking trail that followed the Appalachian Mountains, from Maine’s Katahdin to Mont Carleton in New Brunswick and then on to Mount Jacques Cartier in Quebec’s Gaspé Peninsular.

 On June 25, 1994, a delegation from Maine met with a group of hiking advocates from Quebec and New Brunswick in New Brunswick’s Mount Carleton Park and decided to move forward with the development of an international trail.
 Later, after much discussion, it was decided that the name of the trail would be the International Appalachian Trail (IAT).
 Several more international meetings were held during 1995 and 1996 to further develop the trail plan.
 During meetings and at social events, held in conjunction with each meeting, the international partners discussed the idea of extending the principle of “ Thinking Beyond Borders” to other eastern Canadian Provinces whose landscape included part of the ancient Appalachian Mountains, formed 300 million years ago.
 The first extension, approved in 1995, was for about 150 miles from Mont Jacques Cartier to Cap Gaspé, at the eastern tip of the Gaspé Peninsula.
 Discussion of the idea of further expansion continued, and in 2002 the IAT was extended to the Province of Newfoundland and Labrador’s Appalachian terrains.
-Trail sections through the provinces of Nova Scotia and Prince Edward Island were added in
+Trail sections through the provinces of Nova Scotia and Prince Edward Island were added in subsequent years.

 In October of 1997, John Brinda became the first person to hike the whole of the IAT (Katahdin to Cap Gaspé at that time) and the first person to hike the entire east coast of the North American continent, in his trek from Key West, Florida to Cap Gaspé, Quebec.
 Brinda’s feat was repeated in 1998 by legendary long-distance hiker, Eberhart “Nimblewill Nomad”.